A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appendix

-The time evolution of the initial \J production, $\frac{dN^{\rm init}}{dy}$, is shown in Fig.\ref{primordialweighted}.
-We display this quantity, normalized to $(\frac{dN^{c}(t)}{dy})^2$ at midrapidity for different centrality intervals and for the reaction PbPb at $\sqrt{s} = 5.02\ {\rm TeV}$ (black dashed line for [0-20\%], red dashed-dotted line for [20-40\%], olive full line for [30-50\%]).
-In a rate equation the creation of \J would be proportional to this normalization in a system of fixed volume and we would expect a time independent production.
-Deviations show the influence of the expansion.
+The time evolution of the initial \J production at midrapidity, $\frac{dN^{\rm init}}{dy}$, is shown in Fig.\ref{primordialweighted}. \JA{We display this quantity, normalized to $(\frac{dN^{c}(t)}{dy})$ for different centrality intervals and for the reaction PbPb at $\sqrt{s} = 5.02\ {\rm TeV}$ (black dashed line for [0-20\%], red dashed-dotted line for [20-40\%], olive full line for [30-50\%]).
+Two well-defined limited cases can be identified: If \Js~ are produced in individual NN collisions, the production of charmonia scales with the total charm production and happens in the initial stage, while in a rate equation approach, assuming a system of fixed volume, the creation of \J would be proportional to $(\frac{dN^{c}(t)}{dy})^2$ and pretty much independent of time. }

-We see a wide distribution of times when a $c$ or $\bar c$ quarks can form a \J for the first time, in mid-central as well as in central collisions.
+\JA{We see in Fig.\ref{primordialweighted} more the first type of production with however a distribution of times \JA{over a time interval of 1-2 fm } when a $c$ or $\bar c$ quark can form a \J for the first time, in mid-central as well as in central collisions.
 In central collisions the QGP is larger and therefore present for a longer time.
 Therefore the distribution is shifted to later times.
-These distributions are rather independent on whether the potential interaction between the \cc is active or not but depend quite strongly on whether we admit collisions of the heavy quarks with the QGP partons.
+All together, the necessary time to pass below $T_{\rm diss}$ is short enough that the $c$ and $\bar{c}$, which are produced far apart, do not have the chance to encounter during the first 2 fm/c, what explains the "canonical scaling" with $\frac{dN^{c}(t)}{dy}$ for the initial contribution.} These distributions are rather independent on whether the potential interaction between the \cc is active or not but depend quite strongly on whether we admit collisions of the heavy quarks with the QGP partons.
 As we will see below, these collisions lower the $p_T$ momentum of the heavy quarks and therefore decelerate the expansion.
+As a consequence, they stay longer in the hot phase.
 In addition, heavy quarks with lower momenta have a higher chance to form a \J .